ENyawera/dsc-phase-1-project-movies/README.md

 ![Budget vs Worldwide Gross](https://github.com/ENyawera/dsc-phase-1-project-movies/assets/111336076/b285cde0-b46c-4da6-b960-327029f34a87)

 The scatter plot above shows a weak positive correlation.
-Even though some high-budget movies perform better and have high world wide gross it is not reflected in all scenarios since there are some outliers of low-budget movies or medium-budget movies performing with very high worldwide gross.
+Even though some high-budget movies perform better and have high worldwide gross it is not reflected in all scenarios since there are some outliers of low-budget movies or medium-budget movies performing with very high worldwide gross.
 This information shows budget alone cannot provide adequate insight.

 ### Genres vs Total Gross